Wedding Guide - Legal Requirements

-If you have no qualifying connection with our churches at the time you book your wedding you will be required to create one.
-You do this simply by attending Sunday worship in the church where you wish to be married at least once a month for a period of at least six consecutive months before your banns are read.
+If you have no qualifying connection with St Bartholomew's church at the time you book your wedding you will be required to create one.
+You do this simply by attending Sunday worship at St Bartholomew's at least once a month for a period of at least six consecutive months before your banns are read.
 In practice this means you need to have started attending about 8 months before your wedding day at the latest.

-You should attend services in the church where you wish to married.
 Please remember to sign the wedding couples’ book when you come to church.
-It is important that you take this commitment seriously, because we are not able to marry you if you do not have a legal qualifying connection with our churches.
+It is important that you take this commitment seriously, because we are not able to marry you here if you do not have a legal qualifying connection with this church.

 Freedom to marry